Home · faucets

 • Old toothbrush

-• Optional: Baking soda for scrubbing power
+• Optional: Baking soda for extra scrubbing power

 Steps: